Web Accessibility and OpenDyslexic

 Some recommendations from the above mentioned papers include:

-• Allow the user to choose between colour combinations
+- Allow the user to choose between color combinations

-• Choose text and background colours with a high luminance contrast, or better yet allow the user to select the combination.
+- Choose text and background colors with a high luminance contrast, or better yet allow the user to select the combination.

-• Use lower case letters.
+- Use lower case letters.
 Avoid the use of capital letters.
-Using all capital letters make it harder to read for people with dyslexia.
+Using all capital letters makes it harder to read for people with dyslexia.

-• Avoid pure black text on a pure white background (Many dyslexic users can be sensitive to the brightness the high contrast colours cause, as stated in the W3C report as well.)
+- Avoid pure black text on a pure white background (Many dyslexic users can be sensitive to the brightness the high contrast colors cause, as stated in the W3C report as well.)

 As is evident from the suggestions, there are multiple possible avenues for future studies on typography for dyslexic users, and in fact, such research is desperately needed in order to create a web which is universally accessible.